Modulated Information Flows in Financial Markets

-Besides proposing stochastic information flow models, another aim of this paper is to derive a dynamical equation for the conditional expectation process, which we later use to model asset price dynamics, as an example.
+We shall now derive a dynamical equation for the conditional expectation process, which we later use to model asset price dynamics, as an example.
 The dynamics of the conditional expectation process turns out to be jump-diffusion.
-The jumps arise from the activation of new sources of information generating the filtration used to compute the conditional expectation, which is unlike introducing a jump process (e.g. a Poisson process) in the dynamics in an {\it ad hoc} manner from the outset. \
+The jumps arise from the activation of new sources of information generating the filtration.
+For the evolution of $(\nu_t)$, we introduce two $(\F_t)$-adapted counting processes $(C_t)_{t\in\mathbb{T}}$ and $(N_t)_{t\in\mathbb{T}}$, given by